Frequently Asked Questions

 AS AN ADULT, CAN I VISIT WITHOUT A CHILD?

 No. Children younger than 16 years of age must be accompanied by an adult.
-For the safety of our young visitors, adults unaccompanied by children will not be allowed admission into the Children’s Museum of Houston.
+For the safety of our young visitors, adults unaccompanied by children will not be allowed admission into the Fort Bend Children’s Discovery Center.

 WHERE DO I PARK?